gostevedore/stevedore/examples/01-basic-example/README.md

 ### Building images
 The example uses the command `stevedore build my-app --push-after-build` to build and automatically promote the images to the Docker registry.
 Because the three defined images are being built at the same time, the output shows these outputs mixed.

+If you review the builder definition, you will notice that the source code for `my-app` is located in the [./builders/apps.yaml](builders/apps.yaml) file.
+This folder contains the necessary resources required for building the `my-app` Docker image.

 ```sh
  [basic-example] Build my-app and push images after build
  Waiting for dockerd to be ready...